ianb/personal-history-archive/docs/activity-schema.md

 `url`: this is the full URL, including the hash.

 `title`: the title of the page, null if unknown, `""` if there is no title.
+(TODO: make sure it's "")

 `loadTime`: when the page was loaded